jthevos/cache-performance/README.md

     Contrast this with a 4MB array.
 This will not fit in the cache.
 Thus, we will see longer experimental times between accesses.
 3. Keep number of accesses constant!!!
-4. Testing blocksize comes down to accesses in a pattern, i.e., strides.
+4. Testing block size comes down to accesses in a pattern, i.e., strides.
 We want to test different offsets (strides), to find the limit of each block.
 5. There are some hints the compiler can give to the memory management unit to help, but the decisions made about cacheing are made at runtime.